• Home »

 Most people know how many accounts they have and what each one is for.
 The problem is getting a clear view of your actual financial position.

 Balances are split across banks.
 You still have to check what’s scheduled, what’s pending, and what’s free to use.
 Without one place to see it all, small decisions take extra effort.
+Many users solve this by using tools or exploring the benefits of bank account consolidation to get a clearer financial overview.

 Time spent on tracking adds up quickly